priyashsharma-lab/ccrm-java-project/README.md

 Advanced

+- Design Patterns (Singleton): AppConfig.java in the config package.
 - Custom Exceptions: DuplicateEnrollmentException.java
 - try-catch: CliManager.java in the enrollStudentInCourse() method.
 - Lambdas & Streams: CourseService.java in the search methods.